-- (1) The list of university-wide courses for doctoral study includes courses covering the topics listed in Clause 1 of Subsection 1 of Section 8 of this Statute and other courses that offer general knowledge and competences at the doctoral study level.
-The Vice-Rector responsible for doctoral study appointed by the Rector approves the list of university-wide courses for doctoral study. - (2) The recommended volume of university-wide courses for doctoral study is 4 or 6 ECTS credits and academic units may establish requirements for prior knowledge. - (3) University-wide courses are offered at least every second study year; therefore the semesters of instruction are confirmed for at least the two following study years. - (4) University-wide courses can be completed in English - (5) For approval of university-wide courses, the course descriptions in Estonian and English, as well as information on the planned semesters for instructing the course and information on the planned language of instruction of contact study for the two following years, are submitted to the Vice-Rector responsible for doctoral study appointed by the Rector.
+(1) The list of university-wide courses for doctoral study includes courses covering the topics listed in Subsection 2 of Section 8 and Subsection 2 of Section 81 of this Statute and other courses that offer general knowledge and competences at the doctoral study level.
+The member of the Rectorate responsible for doctoral studies, appointed by the Rector, approves the list of university-wide courses for doctoral study.
+[Entry into force 01.09.2023]

+- (2) The recommended volume of university-wide courses for doctoral study is 4 or 6 ECTS credits and academic units may establish requirements for prior knowledge. - (3) University-wide courses are offered at least every second study year; therefore the semesters of instruction are confirmed for at least the two following study years. - (4) University-wide courses can be completed in English - (5) For approval of university-wide courses, the course descriptions in Estonian and English, as well as information on the planned semesters for instructing the course and information on the planned language of instruction of contact study for the two following years, are submitted to the member of the Rectorate responsible for doctoral studies, appointed by the Rector.
 In the event that delivery of the course in English is not planned, information is added on how the course can be completed in English.

-(6) All the courses from the list of university-wide courses for doctoral study can be inserted into a doctoral study programme.
+[Amended 30.01.2023] - (6) All the courses from the list of university-wide courses for doctoral study can be inserted into a doctoral study programme.